antoinelrnld/discord-rag/README.md

 # Discord-RAG

-Easilly create a RAG based on your Discord messages.
+Easily create a RAG based on your Discord messages.

 ## Introduction